nickcottrell/cardboard/README.md

 ## Carnival
-This assignment started with a game experience that contained a few bugs that prevented some of the basic game play.
+This assignment started with a game that contained a few bugs and errors preventing some of the basic gameplay.
 Once I got the experience working, I went further to make the experience more interesting.
-I added a timer and some more engaging elements like applause for a win and boos for a lose.
+I added a timer and some more engaging elements like applause for a win and a sad trombone for a loss.
 I also used carnival elements from the Unity Asset Store, added a daytime/sunset skybox, and re-lit and re-baked the environment.

 Key concepts:
 * game logic
 * gameplay
 * modifying scripts
+* integrating new functionality

 ![Carnival](/Carnival/carnival.png)
+_Users play carnival games to score points.
+When 2000 points or more are earned, a unicorn falls from the sky along with confetti and applause._

 ## Sushi Bar
 For this, I developed a custom camera from scratch.
 I also created all of the low poly art.

-Key concepts:
+This was a bonus scene that was not part of the course but further developed after some initial insights and techniques I learned.

+**Key concepts:**
 * VR camera systems
 * poly counts
 * texture atlasing
-* props &amp; environment
+* 3D modelling

 ![Sushi Bar](/SushiBar/sushi-bar.png)
+_Viewers experience the sights and sounds of a quaint sushi bar._

 ## Noir Apartment